-For demonstrations of blacksmithing, leather-crafting and knife throwing, head to Dripping Springs State Park in Okmulgee for the annual Dripping Springs Rendezvous in November.
+For demonstrations of blacksmithing, leather-crafting and knife throwing, head to the Okmulgee & Dripping Springs Lake & Recreation Area in Okmulgee for the annual Dripping Springs Rendezvous in November.
 Watch as costumed performers depict mountain men, traders, trappers and Fur Trade era Native Americans for crowds of history-lovers.
 Visitors will also enjoy period music, food and even a black powder shoot.
 For storytelling, educational stations and Western lifestyle exhibitions, make plans to attend the Fort Washita Fur Trade Era Rendezvous, held each spring on the grounds of the Fort Washita Historic Site in Durant.

 Fort Reno History Programs